ChaudharyAnshul/CSYE6200_Assignments/README.md

      private int myChange

-6. Create the following methods in the Cart class: public void sillyCheckout(double cash, double price, double total, double change);
+6. Create the following methods in the Cart class:

+   public void sillyCheckout(double cash, double price, double total, double change);
    to show PASS BY VALUE:
    call sillyCheckout for each item to attempt to calculate change (using copies of values and can't modify any originals).
    @param cash      money tendered to cashier for total purchase (all items)
    @param price     purchase price of current item
    @param total     running (accumulation) total of all items purchased
-          @param change    change after purchase of all items public double Checkout(Cart myCart, Item myItem);
+   @param change    change after purchase of all items

+   public double Checkout(Cart myCart, Item myItem);
    to show PASS BY REFERENCE:
-     call checkout for each item to accumulate total (in Cart object) and calculate change (in Cart object) using supplied Item object (for price) and Cart object (for total and change in Cart object for accumulation in Cart object).
+   call checkout for each item to accumulate total (in Cart object) and calculate change (in Cart object) using supplied Item object (for price) and Cart object (for total and change in Cart object for accumulation in Cart object
    @param myCart    shopping cart with accumulating totals
    @param myItem    Item object to checkout
    @return      change due to customer after payment

    public String toString();
    toString() will return a String represenetation of the Cart object state.